Key Mortgage Terms and What They Mean

 A mortgage is an agreement between you and a lender that allows you to borrow money to purchase or refinance a home and gives the lender the right to take your property if you fail to repay the money you’ve borrowed.

 Mortgage insurance (MI) protects the lender if you fall behind on your payments.
 MI is typically required if your down payment is less than 20 percent of the property value.
 Mortgage insurance also is typically required on FHA and USDA loans.
 However, if you have a conventional loan and your down payment is less than 20 percent, you will most likely have private mortgage insurance (PMI).
+You may also request to cancel the PMI once sufficient equity is obtained.

 Mortgage refinance is when you take out a new loan to pay off and replace your old loan.
 Common reasons to refinance are to lower the monthly interest rate, lower the mortgage payment, or to borrow additional money.
 When you refinance, you usually have to pay closing costs and fees.
 If you refinance and get a lower monthly payment, make sure you understand how much of the reduction is from a lower interest rate and how much is because your loan term is longer.